 - Sample images

+What information is contained in a barcode?
 Do I need a UPC or EAN number?
 How do I get a UPC number?
 How much does a UPC number cost?
 What is a UPC barcode?
 Can I print my own UPC barcodes?
-What information is contained in a barcode?
 What do numbers on a barcode mean?
-What is the difference between barcode and QR code?
+What is the difference between a barcode and QR code?

 We are members of the The International Barcodes Network.
 The International Barcodes Network has sold over 1,000,000 barcodes in more than 120 countries over the last 10 years.
-This means that we have extensive experience with barcodes internationally and are able to advise our customers how best to incorporate barcodes into their business.
+This means that we have extensive experience with barcodes internationally.
+Therefore we are able to advise our customers how best to incorporate barcodes into their business.

 Barcodes became commercially successful when they were used to automate supermarket checkout systems to speed up checkout queues, give accurate pricing and stock levels.
-The Uniform Grocery Product Code Council had chosen, in 1973, the vertical barcode design we are used to seeing today which was developed by George Laurer.
+In 1973 The Uniform Grocery Product Code Council chose the vertical barcode design we see today developed by George Laurer.
 The first product to use a barcode was a packet of Wrigley’s chewing gum.
-Barcode use has spread to many other tasks such as asset management, patient care, accounting and many other fields.
+Barcode use has spread to many other tasks such as asset management, patient care, accounting and many other functions.